leonlinsx/minimal-mistakes/_posts/2019-11-30-grandma-video-games.md

 For example, if received multiple forecasts ranging from 60 to 80%, an "averaging" strategy would get you close to 70%, whereas a "counting" strategy would get you above 80% since so many forecasts confirmed your point of view \[12\].
 If you received multiple forecasts that mostly said an event was "likely", an "averaging" strategy would conclude it was "likely", whereas a "counting" strategy would think the event was "highly likely" since so many people said it was "likely"

-The researchers found that people combined numerics and verbal probabilities differently:
+The researchers found that people combined numeric and verbal probabilities differently:

 > although people average multiple numeric forecasts, they “count” multiple verbal probability forecasts, resulting in forecasts that are more extreme than each advisor’s forecast

 In other words, we average out to get to 70% in the example above, but once you convert those numerical predictions to verbal ones, we "count" the number of predictions and get to "highly likely" instead of averaging.
 The researchers also show that this influences behaviour, and consumers can be influenced to purchase an item depending on how the predictions are presented.

 Whether you should "count" or "average" though depends on whether your experts have similar or different information.
-If they are working off the same information, "averaging" works better at cancelling out idiosyncratic erros.
+If they are working off the same information, "averaging" works better at cancelling out idiosyncratic errors.
 If they are not, then "counting" could be an approximation of a Bayesian strategy that improves your personal forecast.

 **Shout outs**